Rickmansworth: Culture and sport

 Watersmeet is a 515-seat theatre complex owned by the Three Rivers District Council in the town centre.
 Its auditorium can be transformed from a raked theatre to a flat floor for performances in the round, dancing, cabaret, weddings, indoor markets and craft fairs.
-The Rickmansworth Players (affiliated to NODA) is a well-established amateur dramatics society that performs musicals and plays on a regular basis.
+The Rickmansworth Players (affiliated to NODA) is an amateur dramatics society that performs musicals and plays on a regular basis.
 Rickmansworth Historical Society meets monthly from September to June in the Cloisters Hall.

 Rickmansworth is sometimes shortened to "Ricky", as used in the annual Ricky Week celebrations which occur in May.
 The town's canal history is remembered at the end of the week with the Rickmansworth Festival organised by Rickmansworth Waterways Trust.
 The annual Ricky Road Run takes place with more than 500 runners.
 The annual Victorian Evening, held in the town centre at the end of November, was changed to Starlight Evening in 2011.

-Inspired by the reference to Rickmansworth on the first page of The Hitchhiker's Guide to the Galaxy by Douglas Adams: "And then, one Thursday, nearly two thousand years after one man had been nailed to a tree for saying how great it would be to be nice to people for a change, a girl sitting on her own in a small café in Rickmansworth suddenly realized what it was that had been going wrong all this time, and she finally knew how the world could be made a good and happy place.
-This time it was right, it would work, and no one would have to get nailed to anything."
+The first page of The Hitchhiker's Guide to the Galaxy features a girl in a café in Rickmansworth who realises how to make the world "a good and happy place", before the planet is promptly destroyed.
+She appears again, named as Fenchurch, in So Long, and Thanks for All the Fish.